Digital camera: Market trends

-Light-field cameras were introduced in 2013 with one consumer product and several professional ones.

 After a big dip of sales in 2012, consumer digital camera sales declined again in 2013 by 36 percent.
 In 2011, compact digital cameras sold 10 million per month.
 In 2013, sales fell to about 4 million per month.
 DSLR and MILC sales also declined in 2013 by 10–15% after almost ten years of double digit growth.

 Worldwide unit sales of digital cameras is continuously declining from 148 million in 2011 to 58 million in 2015 and tends to decrease more in the following years.

 Film camera sales hit their peak at about 37 million units in 1997, while digital camera sales began in 1989.
 By 2008, the film camera market had died and digital camera sales hit their peak at 121 million units in 2010.
 In 2002, cell phones with an integrated camera had been introduced and in 2003 the cell phone with an integrated camera had sold 80 million units per year.
 By 2011, cell phones with an integrated camera were selling hundreds of millions per year, which were causing a decline in digital cameras.
 In 2015, digital camera sales were 35 million units or only less than a third of digital camera sales numbers at their peak and also slightly less than film camera sold number at their peak.